 Every fall, ACAC coordinates the auditions for all of the a cappella groups at Washington University.
-Starting with the A Cappella Info Session on Tuesday, August 27, 2019 at 7:00pm in Graham Chapel (on main campus), ACAC handles the logistics for 11 groups on campus, so they can focus on finding new members.
+We focus on the logistics for 13 groups on campus, so they can focus on finding new members.

 The auditions process works in two stages: